bsridatta/Cone-Detection/README.md

       	1) Redone the entire setup again [My colab GPU env.](https://drive.google.com/drive/folders/1r6yw32bb-H6Xb52tpjTJ5JJeXERog_dN?usp=sharing) Entire darkflow, dataset, models and configurations in the above link.
 (Note : Not fully functoning)
    		2) #### Got struck training in colab due to format/access errors raised by google drive.
 Still fiddling with it....

-  .and so on but unfortunately could not go beyond step 4 :(
+  .and so on but unfortunately could not go any further

+  > ## Future Work
+  1) Ill try to get it to work.
+Darkflow is meant to work for py3 but i discovered it works well for py2 also.
+So hopefully it doesnt conflict with ROS